 - Then you’ll need to figure out a way to meet access fees.

-- You’ll also need to do some training — we offer six week training courses at $110 subscribers or students, $160 full price.
+- You’ll also need to do some training — we offer six week training courses at $110 subscribers, $160 full price.
 We’re generally always running a few cycles of training in small groups of about six (see Does 2XX offer training?).